platformsh/platformsh-docs/docs/src/guides/symfony/services/redis.md

     }
 }
 ```

 {{< /codetabs >}}

-Et voilà, your Symfony application is using Redis locally.
+Your Symfony app is now using Redis locally.

-## Make your Platform.sh project use Redis
+## 3. Make your Platform.sh project use Redis

-1. Add a Redis component
+1. Add a Redis component.

-   All components used for your Platform.sh environment are listed in `.platform/services.yaml` file.
+   [All the components](../../../add-services#available-services) used for your Platform.sh environment,
+   including the cache component, are listed in the `.platform/services.yaml` file.
-   Cache component is part of it and you need to add a new Redis component in this file.
+   To add a new Redis component, add the following configuration:

-    ```php {location=".platform/services.yaml"}
+    ```yaml {location=".platform/services.yaml"}
     cache:
       type: redis:7.0
       configuration: